top of page

 “The artwork of children immigrating to the US has found me and transformed me.
 I was moved to develop an interactive curriculum that helps to immerse and engage participants in the authentic stories being told in that art.
 As I see myself in their stories, I realize that this could easily have been me.
 I hope that participants will ask – Now that I know, what can I do?
 I hope the experience helps to bridge our humanity and make us better people.”

-Gale was asked to create the 2020-2021 Migrant Quilt which is on exhibit with the 20 other quilts in the collection at the AZ Historical Society until Feb.
-2023.
+Gale was asked to create the 2020-2021 Migrant Quilt which was on exhibit with 20 other quilts in the collection at the AZ Historical Society .
 The lives of 225 people who died that year in the Tucson sector of the Sonoran Desert trying to reach safety in the US are memorialized in the quilt.
 Clothing of migrants collected on established trails in the desert were used to make the quilt so that deaths resulting from the Desert as Deterrence and other US policies could be commemorated. https://www.migrantquiltproject.org.

 Mick Headshot.jpeg